 #8 Event Marketing

-Join or create your own event in order to create some buzz and invite potential customers to engage with your brand.
+Join or create your event to generate some buzz and invite potential customers to engage with your brand.
 Invite other businesses that complement what you’re trying to achieve, set out brochures and business cards, engage your customers face-to-face, and hype it up on social media.
-This is a trustworthy method to increase brand awareness and turn on-the-fencers into customers.
+Creating an event marketing is a reliable method to increase brand awareness and turn on-the-fencers into customers.

 #9 Inbound Marketing